-Director of Library Services Main Building (518) 861-2519 library@mariacollege.edu
+Acting Library Director Main Building 518-861-2515 krobben@mariacollege.edu

 The library, located in the Main Building, consists of the Main Reading Room, the Stacks, and the Quiet Study Area.
 Staff members will assist students in locating materials.
 Photocopying and printing are available.
 Food or beverages are permitted.
-Library hours are posted on the bulletin board outside the Library and on the Library website, mariacollege.libquides.com/library.
+Library hours are posted on the bulletin board outside the Library and on the Library website, mariacollege.libguides.com/library.